nucypher/nucypher/docs/source/support/troubleshooting.rst

 Validation error: 'code': -32000, 'message': 'gas required exceeds allowance (8000000) or always failing transaction
 --------------------------------------------------------------------------------------------------------------------
+This is a generic exception thrown by Geth meaning "Transaction Failed".
 This error can be caused by a variety of reasons.
 Each time ``require()`` fails to validate a condition in a contract without a corresponding check in the ``nucypher`` client itself, this error is raised.
 Over time, as we update the client, this generic error will become extinct.